teyorkk/anadecs/README.md

 - 💞️ I’m looking to collaborate with anadecs
 - 📫 Reach me on instagram @moiesese
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm in love anadecs
+- ⚡ Fun fact: I'm in love with anadecs

 <!---
 anadecs/anadecs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.